 5.5.1 Example 5.1 - service using a payment service

 A theater wants to sell tickets online.
 It ensures that accessibility is one of the key criteria during the procurement of an online payment service.
 Unfortunately, none of the payment service providers that are compatible with its existing reservations and accounting systems support the desired level of conformance.
 The theater selects a payment service provider that commits to implement all the missing accessibility requirements within X months.
 Until then, the theater provides an option for users who are observing accessibility barriers to contact them by phone/TTY or email, to work out other payment modalities.
 The theater makes this information available to users during the booking process, and ensures that other functionality conforms to the technical standard.
 It also indicates this accessibility limitation, as well as contact hours for phone and email booking, in an accessibility statement.

+This example presents two questions:

+is the org responsible for accessibility of contracted services, and

+what if there are none at the present time.

-5.5.2 Example 5.2 - embedding social media channels
+5.5.2 Example 5.2 - embedding social media channels used for promotion of site

 A start-up wants to create an online presence.
 It is aware of the accessibility requirements that are applicable, and so it selects a tool for creating its online presence that supports accessibility.
 It follows the guidance and uses the accessibility checkers provided by the tool, to ensure that the content it creates conforms to the technical standard.
 However, the start-up also needs to integrate social media channels in its online presence, so that it can promote itself.
 Unfortunately, some of these social media tools do not support the same level of conformance.
 The start-up makes sure that important information, such as product updates and news, are also provided directly through its online presence that conforms to the technical standard.
 The online presence is also programmed in such a way that accessibility issues in the social media feeds do not impact accessibility of the other content.